 Indeed, authentication in Open Data Hub is mainly used when exposing data to the consumer, which means by the Reader and in every single web service accessing the Reader, to allow the access to closed data in each dataset only to those who are allowed to, i.e., developers and members of the Open Data Hub team.

-In the remainder of this section, we describe how authentication works within the Open Data Hub, because this information might be of interest to user that might become app developers for the Open Data Hub team; further information about how to use authentication can be found in the dedicated howto.
+In the remainder of this section, we describe how authentication works within the Open Data Hub, because this information is of interest to users that might become app developers for the Open Data Hub project; further information about how to use authentication can be found in the dedicated howto.